 current files into the history.
 Open up the Git interface in RStudio with

-on all the files, then write a message in the commit textbox saying
+Ctrl-Alt-M or through the Git button.
+Write a message in the commit textbox

 saying “Added initial files”.
 Now we’re ready for the next session!